This post has been updated as of June 2019

 |Landing Page 1: Earn money in your sleep||0%|

-The best explanation we could provide for this is that people like to check out a product more before signing up (there was no link to the product from the page, the focus was on the signup form).
-The other landing pages provided links back to the site where an interested customer could take a feature tour, check out the pricing, etc before signing up.
+The best explanation we could provide for this is that people like to check out a product more before signing up (there was no link to the product from the page; the focus was on the signup form).
+The other landing pages provided links back to the site where an interested customer could take a feature tour, check out the pricing, etc. before signing up.
 On top of this, the form had a total of eight required fields.
 Reducing this to the bare minimum and asking for the customer data after they signed up might have helped convert more.
-But still, not one?

 The best performing advertiser

 It’s important to keep in mind that these are conversion rates only, and don’t give any indication of the true return on investment.
-For example, while The Deck has been our second best converter, it’s also more expensive than any of the other ad slots.
-Because of the rates we’ve managed to negotiate with some providers, I’m afraid I can’t share the costs associated with each ad spot, but most are easily found on each respective advertiser’s site.
+For example, while The Deck has been our second-best converter, it’s also more expensive than any of the other ad slots.
+Because of the rates we’ve managed to negotiate with some providers, we can’t share the costs associated with each ad spot.

 Was it worth it?

-To me, the most important element was actually testing everything as we went.
-By putting in a little extra work, we could quickly gauge which ad creative, landing page and advertiser was giving us the best results and react accordingly.
+The most important element was actually testing everything as we went.
+By putting in a little extra work, we could quickly gauge which ad creative, landing page, and advertiser was giving us the best results and react accordingly.

-Our next steps will be to continue to refine the winning landing page using Google Website Optimizer to improve conversions further.
-On top of this we’ll be trying some new ad creative and throwing a few new advertisers into the mix.
-I’ll try and put together a follow up in a few months time with anything else we might have learned in the mean time.
+We then continued to refine the winning landing page using Google Website Optimizer to improve conversions further.
+On top of this, we tried some new ad creative and threw a few new advertisers into the mix.